Richard Masemola

-Richard Mlokothwa Masemola was an Anglican priest in South Africa in the second half of the 20th century.
-He was born on 17 February 1921 in KwaZulu Natal or Zululand as it was then known.
+Richard Mlokothwa Masemola (17 February 1921 – 20 November 1981) was an Anglican priest in South Africa in the second half of the 20th century.
+He was born in KwaZulu Natal or Zululand as it was then known.
 Masemola was the fourth-born of eleven children born to Molatudi Frank and Rhoda Mphangose Masemola.

-Masemola was educated at Marrianhill, St. Peter's College, Rosettenville as well as UNISA.
+He was educated at Marrianhill, St. Peter's College, Rosettenville as well as UNISA.
 He was ordained in 1961.
 At first he served in Hilton at a small church.
 Later he served at St Martin's Anglican Church in Edendale, a suburb of Pietermaritzburg in KwaZulu Natal, eventually becoming an Arch Deacon.

-Father Masemola met and married teacher Emelda Themba Ngubane (b.
+Masemola met and married teacher Emelda Themba Ngubane (b.
 1927).
 They had five children; four sons and a daughter.
 They eventually settled in Caluza, a semi-rural suburb of Pietermaritzburg.